netscaler/netscaler-k8s-ingress-controller/docs/troubleshooting/troubleshooting.md

 ## Troubleshooting - OpenShift feature node watch

+**Problem 1**:
-Problem: While using OpenShift-ovn CNI `feature-node-watch` is not adding correct routes.
+While using OpenShift-ovn CNI `feature-node-watch` is not adding correct routes.

-Description: Citrix ingress controller looks for Node annotations for fetching the necessary details to add the static routes.
+**Description**: Citrix ingress controller looks for Node annotations for fetching the necessary details to add the static routes.

-Workaround:
+**Workaround**:

 1. Make sure that following RBAC permission is provided to Citrix ingress controller along with `route.openshift.io` for Citrix ingress controller to run in the OpenShift environment with OVN CNI.